Alappuzha Assembly constituency

 Alappuzha State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Alappuzha Lok Sabha constituency.
-The current MLA is P. P Chitharenjan of CPI(M).
+The current MLA is A.D.
+Thomas of INC.

 Local self-governed segments

 Alappuzha Assembly constituency is composed of the following local self-governed segments: